 How to Track to Know What’s Driving Your Results?

-Without tracking what drives leads, you might spend money on tactics that don’t generate RFQs.
+Without tracking what drives leads, you might spend money on tactics that don’t generate sales.
 Data tells you what’s working and what to fix.
 Every click, visit, or form submission tells a story.
 Tracking these helps refine your strategy.

 Website Traffic Heatmap for Manufacturers